JoshBHodges/Josh-Bot/README.md

 # Kieran-Bot
-Multi function Bot for discord servers
+Multi function Bot for discord servers hosted private using docker

 Accepts command as :